-When was the last time you felt the need to fill the silence during a tense discussion?
-How well did you fight the primal urge to fill in the blanks of every delayed ponderous response?
-Did you want to provide all of the answer and bark out a bit of brilliance?
+When did you last need to fill the silence during a tense discussion?
+How well did you fight the primal urge to fill in the blanks of every delayed, ponderous response?
+Did you want to provide all the answers and bark out some brilliance?
 I know I sure have!

 Less is more!